node-modules/cfork/README.md

 })

 // if you do not listen to this event
-// cfork will output this message to sterror .on('unexpectedExit', function (worker, code, signal) {
+// cfork will output this message to stderr .on('unexpectedExit', function (worker, code, signal) {
   //logger what you want
 });

 // if you do not listen to this event
-// cfork will listen it and output the error message to stderror process.on('uncaughtException', function (err) {
+// cfork will listen it and output the error message to stderr process.on('uncaughtException', function (err) {
   // do what you want
 });